amitjoy/amitjoy.github.com/about/index.md

 ## Short Bio

-This is Amit Kumar Mondal and I’m a 2012 Bachelor of Technology graduate from National Institute of Technology, Durgapur (NIT Durgapur) in IT and currently studying Master’s Computer Science at Technical University of Munich, Germany.
-This is my personal blog where I am interested to array several java related stuffs which might be of your interest.
+I am a professional Java Developer with 3.5 years of experience.
+I had completed my Bachelor from National Institute of Technology, Durgapur, India in 2012 and currently pursuing my Master's degree in Technical University of Munich, Germany.
+I have intensive experiences in enterprise Internet of Things related projects, in Modular Application Development using OSGi and in Eclipse Frameworks (Eclipse RCP, Eclipse Kura, EMF, Equinox).

-It’s my passion to work with my mac all day long, garnering knowledge from heterogenous sources.
-Here I would love to enumerate Java-related stuffs to showcase the versatility of Java.
+I am also a passionate Java Developer and an Enthusiast.
+It’s my passion to work with my mac all day long, garnering knowledge from heterogenous sources, fiddling around with cool things in Java.
+That's why, here I would love to enumerate Java-related miscellaneous articles and remnants to demonstrate the versatility of Java.

+I hope you would love them.

 ## Resume